Kulture-sikalumbi/Student-Managment-System/README.md

 # How to run the code
 firstly please make sure Git is installed on your machine before trying to clone this repository!

-clone the repository by copying the repository  link and then paste and run it in your terminal, Navigate to the files directory by pasting and runing this command: cd Student-Managment-System
+-step1: clone the repository by copying the repository  link and then paste and run it in your terminal.

+-step2: Navigate to the files directory by pasting and runing this command:

+cd Student-Managment-System

-Finaly execute the following command in your terminal: python Studentmanagmentsystem.py
+-step3: Finaly execute the following command in your terminal:

+python Studentmanagmentsystem.py
 # all commands
 1: git clone https://github.com/Kulture-sikalumbi/Student-Managment-System.git